-- Focus on FUN! - 100% Development - Two or more coaches on the ice at all times - No scores posted - No positional play - Emphasis on skating skills, introduction of basic ring skills - Two minute buzzer should be utilized to introduce line changes within modified games - One year-end event (with modified games) per player e.g. three games on the ice at once, identical participation awards, off-ice activities - where numbers require, a U6 Learn to Skate player may also participate in one year-end event with a team from an older division
+- Focus on FUN! - 100% Development - Two or more coaches on the ice at all times - No scores posted - No positional play any line changes would see 6 new players on the ice, one of whom would be the "goalie," and would therefore be permitted in the crease, no goalie equipment will be worn or used - Emphasis on skating skills, introduction of basic ring skills - Two minute buzzer should be utilized to introduce line changes within the modified games - Maximum of 2 events per year, per player, including any year-end event May play modified games, for example half-ice - any awards will be identical participation awards for each participant, events may also include off-ice activities

-WHAT SKILLS DO WE FOCUS ON AT U6?
+WHAT SKILLS DO WE FOCUS ON AT U7?

-- Basic Skating Skills: - Basic stance, falling and getting up, edges, balance on skates, start, stop, walking all directions, forward/backward stride and glide
+- Basic Skating Skills:

+- Basic stance, falling and getting up, edges, balance on skates, start, stop, walking all directions, forward/backward stride and glide

+- Basic Ring Skills:

+- Basic skills, grip, carrying the ring, passing, receiving, checking, shooting -

+all within a controlled environment